Kraymer/F-dotfiles/mutt/README.md

 ## [Mutt](http://www.mutt.org/)

 This package installs the `.muttrc` configuration file for a Gmail account.

-It requires a bunch of `MUTT_*` environment variables to be defined, you can use an environment package for that.
+It requires a bunch of `MUTT_*` environment variables to be defined, use [`@mac mac-vars.zsh.example file`](https://github.com/Kraymer/F-dotfiles/tree/master/%40mac/.zsh/local/mac-vars.zsh.example) as a starting point.

 ### Mutt install notes